 - A $3 million transit hub constructed adjacent to the Wilmington Train Station. (this element was completed by 2000)

-- Extending Terminal Avenue (Delaware 9A) west to U.S. 13 across a new harbor.
+- Extending Terminal Avenue (SR 9A) west to U.S. 13 across a new harbor.

 - Construction of a new Christina River crossing to link South Madison and South Market (U.S. 13 Business) Streets.